 3)Break big projects into smaller pieces.
 Projects seem less daunting when you break them down into steps and tackle them one at a time.
 You’ll feel good crossing one task off your list and will be motivated to move on to the next step.

 4) Make the most of idle time.
-Keep a pad or notebook with you wherever you go.
+Keep some sticky notes or a note pad with you wherever you go.
 While you’re sitting in the waiting room at the dentist or are early for a lunch date, you can jot down errands that you need to add to your schedule or ideas about that work project you’re close to finishing.